Colorful Language in the Bible

 Good stories include vibrant imagery helping our imagination recreate the scene as we read or listen.
 Our senses are invoked with familiar and symbolic elements.
 Throughout the Bible, certain materials and colors carry deep meaning.
 White symbolizes purity and light.
 Gold is associated with kings, red for blood atonement.
 In many cases, the word describes a material, not just a hue.
 This gives the imagery more meaning but no less color.

 This visualization shows how each book of the Bible uses colors to develop its stories.
-Click on book abbreviations to explore detailed breakdowns.
+In the interactive version, you can click on book abbreviations to explore detailed breakdowns.

 This graphic uses the values from Wikipedia’s list of colors to shade each segment.
 The disparity in language and color descriptions over time means that how we define a color today may not perfectly represent the colors as they were at the time of writing.
 The purity of the gold or silver, the type of wine or linen – all of these could affect how we build the pictures in our minds or in a visualization.